What causes nail problem? 11 possible conditions

 A change in the appearance of your fingernails can indicate potential health problems.

 While it’s normal for vertical ridges and white spots to form on the nails, other indications can be more serious.
 Grooves or depressions across the nail may indicate an underlying medical condition.
 You should ask your doctor to evaluate any abnormal nail indentations.
 Tiny pits in the nails can be a symptom of nutritional deficiency.
 Clubbing of the nails, which occurs when there is a broadened fingertip and a rounded nail, can be a symptom of:

 - inflammatory bowel disease

 Another nail problem that should be assessed by your doctor is onycholysis.
 This condition causes the nail plate to detach from the nail bed.
 It may be a symptom of certain skin conditions, such as psoriasis, or a side effect of a medication.

 Nail splitting occurs when the layers of the nail separate horizontally at the edge of the nail.
 This condition is common among people who wash their hands frequently, such as cooks and nurses.
 Nutritional factors and medications can also contribute to brittle nails.

-According to the Occupational Safety and Health Administration (OSHA), DBP has caused neurological toxicity in workers exposed to high concentrations of it over extended periods of time.
-It may also cause menstrual irregularities and complications of pregnancy.
+According to the Occupational Safety and Health Administration, DBP has caused neurological toxicity in workers exposed to high concentrations of it over extended periods of time.
+It may also cause menstrual irregularities and pregnancy complications.
 Toluene is harmful if inhaled or absorbed through the skin, or if it comes into contact with the eyes.
-OSHA reports that formaldehyde can be "reasonably anticipated to be a human carcinogen."
+OSHA also reports that formaldehyde may be a cancer-causing substance.

 Click to add a symptom to your list